STEPS TO A TEXAS REAL ESTATE SALES AGENT'S LICENSE

 While your application is being processed, we recommend that you attend our one-day MEGA Prep Course to be sure you are prepared for the licensing exam.
 This course will take the guesswork out of studying and preparing for the test.
 You will be provided with ALL of the materials you need to pass the exam.
 When you pay for a 180 hour in classroom format course package, the Mega PREP course is included in your enrollment.

 These are special FBI fingerprints which must be obtained specifically for TREC and the Department of Public Safety/DPS.
 An appointment is required.
-The Service Code is 11G7QT.
-To make your appointment and pay the $38.25 fee, visit: https://uenroll.identogo.com/workflows/11G7QT or call 855-845-7434.
+Please access the TREC website for information on how to get your fingerprints taken: https://www.trec.texas.gov/fingerprint-requirements

 While you are waiting for your license application to be processed is one of the best times to interview potential brokers.
 Although broker sponsorship is NOT required to apply for your license, broker sponsorship is required before you may begin acting as a real estate agent.